Camp Banning |

 See also The Use of Presidio Hill by Jennifer Luksic and Nik Kendziorski, from San Diego Historical Society

-After the war, American cavalry troops were encamped at the then-abandoned mission (rebuilt in 1812), known as Post at Mission San Diego or San Diego Garrison (1847 - 1858, intermittant).
+In January 1847 the Mormon Battalion encamped at the then-abandoned mission (rebuilt in 1812).
+Afterwards, Regular Army cavalry troops were encamped here, known as Post at Mission San Diego or San Diego Garrison (1847 - 1858, intermittant).
 The mission was returned to church ownership in 1862.

 Of interest downtown is Old Town San Diego State Historic Park (state marker).